click on photo to go back

 During his 1952 Eastern activity he was named "Best Dressed Man" and moved his household to a roomy home on Long Island (actually New Canaan, Conn.).

-(1950-57).
-In Eye Witness (1953) he hosted this 30 minutes NBC show which premiered on March 1, 1953.
-Lee presented a TV game show called What's Going On? which lasted five weeks in late 1954.
+He hosted Eye Witness (NBC, Mar 30. - June 29.
+1953, min.
+12) a 30 minutes TV show.
+Lee also presented a TV game show called What's Going On?
+(ABC, Nov 28. - Dec 26.
+1954, 5) which lasted only five weeks in late 1954.
 The six panelists were divided into two groups, the in's, who remained in the studio, and the out's, who went outside.
 The in's had to guess what the out's were doing.

-Bowman also hosted the NBC television Max Liebman spectaculars (aka Max Liebman presents or The Sunday Spectacular) in early 1955 which had 40, 000, 000 televiewers.
+Bowman also hosted the NBC's Max Liebman spectaculars (aka Max Liebman presents or The Sunday Spectacular) in early 1955 which had 40, 000, 000 viewers.

-Lee felt the best work of his career was done as Nick Carraway in the Robert Montgomery presentation of "The Great Gatsby" (May 9.
+Lee felt the best work of his career was done as Nick Carraway in the Robert Montgomery presentation of "The Great Gatsby" (NBC, May 9.
 1955).

 Robert Montgomery Presents, Lee Bowman, Robert Montgomery and Jane Wyatt, 1950.
 In the episode "The Awfull Truth'' Lee and Jane played Jerry and Lucy Warriner (Air date September 11, 1950).
 Lee Bowman with his wife Helen Rosson in the Stork Club (1955).

-Above left: Robert Montgomery Presents, Lee Bowman, Robert Montgomery and Jane Wyatt, 1950.
-In the episode "The Awfull Truth'' Lee and Jane played Jerry and Lucy Warriner (Air date September 11, 1950).
+Above left: Robert Montgomery Presents, Lee Bowman, Robert Montgomery and Jane Wyatt.
+In the episode "The Awfull Truth'' Lee and Jane played Jerry and Lucy Warriner (CBS, September 11.
+1950).

 Above right: Lee Bowman with his wife Helen Rosson in the Stork Club (1955).

-In the theater we played with Uta Hagen, Edith Meiser and Robert Preston in The Magic and the Loss (April 9.
+In the theater we played with Uta Hagen, Edith Meiser and Robert Preston in The Magic and the Loss ((Booth Theatre, April 9.
 1954 - May 1.
 1954), a play by Julian Funt and directed by Michael Gordon made it's way after tryouts in Pittsburgh,... to Broadway where it was performed 27 times, a flop.
 Oh, Men!
-Oh, Women was performed in Newport, R.I. in August 1955 and featured Lee Bowman, Judith Braun and John MacKay.
+Oh, Women (Newport Casino Theatre, Aug 15. - 20.
+1955) was performed in Newport, R.I. and featured Lee Bowman, Judith Braun and John MacKay.

 On May 13.
 1958 Bowman was assaulted by a mugger on a midtown street in New York City.
 He suffered a sprained shoulder, knee scratches and possible toe injuries.